Maurice Carnell: Hamilton Tiger-Cats

-Toronto Argonauts (II)
+Toronto Argonauts (second stint)

-On April 5, 2022, Carnell signed with the Toronto Argonauts, but was released with the final cuts on June 5, 2022.
+On April 5, 2022, Carnell signed with the Argonauts, but was released with the final cuts on June 5, 2022.
 He re-signed with the team on August 9, 2022.
 Soon after his signing, Carnell played in his first game as an Argonaut against his former team, the Hamilton Tiger-Cats, on August 12, 2022, as a back up defensive back.
 In the team's next game, he started at halfback and recorded his first career interception, on August 20, 2022, against the Calgary Stampeders.
 He continued to start in the secondary and scored his first career touchdown on September 24, 2022, in a game against the Ottawa Redblacks, when he intercepted Caleb Evans and returned the ball 35 yards for the score.
 In that same game, he also recorded his first multiple interception game since he had picked off Nick Arbuckle earlier in the game.

+Carnell sat out the entire 2023 season due to injury.
+He returned in 2024, but was part of the final training camp cuts on June 1, 2024.